Being Our Own Worst Parenting Critic

 - Dragged myself out of bed earlier than I wanted to.

-- Given Matilda her first bottle of the day.
+- Given my child her first feed of the day.

 - Done nappy free time.

-- Let Matilda choose a dress to wear.
+- Let MM choose a dress to wear.

 - Changed her and dressed her.